-The Rough Grade must be accepted within 18 months of the issuance of a building permit.
+The Rough Grade must be accepted within 18 months of the issuance of a final occupancy for a home.
 The home builder is responsible for ensuring that the rough grade is completed and accepted.
 Homeowners should discuss and confirm the lot grading requirements with the home builder when purchasing a new home.
 A Damage Agreement Inspection will also take place during the Rough Grade stage.
 Please review the following steps to learn more about rough grade inspection.

 - 1) The lot is pre-graded, and a survey is obtained from an Alberta Land Surveyor who will prepare a plan of as-built grades (lot grading certificate).
 The certificate must be obtained within the same calendar year of the application submission. - 2) The lot grading inspection application and certificate are submitted to the City's Lot Grading Department.
 The City will review the lot grading certificate for compliance.
 If accepted, the property will be added to the inspection list.
 If refused, the certificate will be returned to the applicant, who must correct the deficiencies and submit a revised certificate.
 Once the City receives both the acceptable certificate and a completed application, the property will then be added to the inspection list. - 3) The City staff will visit the property to conduct an inspection of the rough grade.
 The City staff will also inspect the CC valve, third pipe, sidewalk, and curbs at the same time if rough grade inspection passes.
-(See the Damage Agreement Acceptance section for more information). - 4) The inspection report will be emailed to the builder and the homeowner (if contact information is supplied in the application).
-The report will outline the rough grade inspection findings, whether the rough grade was accepted, or if deficiencies exist and a re-inspection is required.
+(See the Damage Agreement Acceptance section for more information).
+A door hanger will be placed at the property advising the status of inspection.

-- 5) If deficiencies exist on the lot grading report, the home builder must correct them within 60 days (unless otherwise noted on the inspection report) and request a re-inspection from the City.
+- 4) The inspection report will be emailed to the builder and the homeowner (if contact information is supplied in the application).
+The report will outline the rough grade inspection findings, whether the rough grade was accepted, or if deficiencies exist and a re-inspection is required. - 5) If deficiencies exist on the lot grading report, the home builder must correct them within 60 days (unless otherwise noted on the inspection report) and request a re-inspection from the City.
 If the City staff has asked for proof of revised elevations, the re-inspection will not occur until a revised lot grading certificate is received.
-All re-inspections require payment of the inspection fee before being added to the inspection list.
-The homebuilder must submit an inspection application form, revised certificate (if required) and a copy of the inspection fee receipt (if required) to request a rough grade re-inspection. - 6) Once the inspection is accepted, a rough grading acceptance letter/report and the accepted lot grading certificate will be sent to the homebuilder and homeowner (if contact information is supplied in the application) via email.
+All re-inspections require payment of the inspection fee before being added to the inspection list. - 6) Once the inspection is accepted, a rough grading acceptance letter and the accepted lot grading certificate will be sent to the homebuilder and homeowner (if contact information is supplied in the application) via email.

-Note: Failure to apply for rough grade acceptance within the given deadline may result in a penalty fee as per the City of Beaumont's Surface Drainage Bylaw 1058-25.
+Note: Failure to apply for rough grade acceptance within the given deadline may result in a penalty fee as per the City of Beaumont's Surface Drainage Bylaw 732-08.